MoliorColton/mod_launcher/README.md

 Extension as a player or a DM, use one of the following methods:

-(a) Start the game with the included NWLauncher program (recommended).
+(a) Start the game with the included MoliorRS.exe program (recommended).

-1)  Run NWLauncher.exe and the game will start with the client extension already active.
-You need to keep NWLauncher.exe and ClientExtension.hdl in the same place for the launcher to work correctly.
+1)  Run MoliorRS.exe and the game will start with the client extension already active.
+You need to keep MoliorRS.exe and ClientExtension.hdl in the same place for the launcher to work correctly.

     It is recommended that you use the game in windowed mode to get the most out of the client extension.

-    You may pass command line arguments to the game by providing them to NWLauncher.exe, e.g. by creating a shortcut.
+    You may pass command line arguments to the game by providing them to MoliorRS.exe, e.g. by creating a shortcut.
 This is useful for launching the game in DM mode with the -dmc option.
 You can also directly connect to a game server at startup by using the +connect <server> argument.
 See the "Features" section for more details on how to create a shortcut to connect